Noxdew/git-locks-manager/docs/faq.md

 ## Can I use `yarn` to install dependencies?
 Yes, but you'll have to follow [a few steps](https://github.com/reZach/secure-electron-template/issues/62) to get it working.

+## How do I set up my own license keys?
+Please refer to [these instructions](https://github.com/reZach/secure-electron-license-keys) first.
+If you have further questions, you may post a question in the appropriate repo.

+## Can I use typescript with this template?
+Yes, you can!
+Simply convert any of the files in the app/src directory to a Typescript extension.
+If you desire to convert some of the Electron-related files to Typescript, I'd suggest you pull inspiration from the [discussion here](https://github.com/reZach/secure-electron-template/issues/47).

 #### Question not answered?
 Please [post an issue](https://github.com/reZach/secure-electron-template/issues/new) and we will add to this page with questions that you have!